-Cambodia is a safe country for travellers as well as Phnom Penh.
+Cambodia is a safe country for travelers as well as Phnom Penh.
 Although it is not as dangerous as some other capital cities, it is important to take care and stick to marked paths.

 TRANSPORT & TAXIS RISK : HIGH

-The possible risks in the public transport are very high in relation to some other capital cities.
+The possible risks in public transport are very high in some other capital cities.
 Trains and buses, as well as train and bus stations, are the main destinations of pickpockets.
 The traffic is also chaotic, and traffic signs are not respected, so if you want to tour the city, it is better to avoid driving.

 PICKPOCKETS RISK : MEDIUM

 Bag snatching and pickpocketing are two real problems in Phnom Penh, and targets are both tourists and citizens.
-Areas around popular markets, tourist sites and crowded streets are the major destinations for thieves, but tourists need to be aware that they can strike any place.
+Areas around popular markets, tourist sites, and crowded streets are the major destinations for thieves, but tourists need to be aware that they can strike anyplace.

 NATURAL DISASTERS RISK : MEDIUM

-Typhoons, flooding and Tsunami happen frequently in Cambodia, so there is always a risk of them, particularly during the monsoon season.
+Typhoons, flooding, and Tsunami happen frequently in Cambodia, so there is always a risk of them, particularly during the monsoon season.
 There is no threat of erupting volcanoes or earthquakes.

 MUGGING RISK : MEDIUM